helderlinhares/kafka-service/README.md

 ### Producing a "Poison Pill" Message

-This Rest client will produce a message on topic that doesn't follow the Avro schema: `me.hl.message`
+This application will produce a message on topic that doesn't follow the Avro schema: `me.hl.message`

 The consumer won't be able to deserialize the message, since its content doesn't follow the Avro existing schema and will produce a message to topic: `me.hl.message.DLT`.